Immigrant Rights in Canada

 Refugees continue to risk their lives to seek international protection

-Refugees and asylum-seekers are forced to contend with dangerous sea and land crossings, increased border closures, pushbacks, and abuses, extortion and violence by law enforcement officials, criminal gangs, smugglers and human traffickers.
-During transit women and girls are at high risk of sexual and gender-based violence.
-In transit from Northern Triangle of Central America (NTCA) countries towards Mexico and the United States, women and girls are at significant risk of sexual violence – 60% are raped on the route – and of sexual exploitation and other forms of violence
+Refugees and asylum-seekers are forced to contend with dangerous sea and land crossings, increased border closures, pushbacks, abuses, extortion and violence by law enforcement officials, criminal gangs, smugglers and human traffickers.
+During transit, women and girls are at high risk of sexual and gender-based violence.
+In transit from Northern Triangle of Central America (NTCA) countries towards Mexico and the United States, women and girls are at significant risk of sexual violence – 60% are raped on the route – and of sexual exploitation and other forms of violence.

 Globally, states continued to prioritize deterrence policies and measures to block the movement of refugees and asylum-seekers while putting the onus on states located in the immediate region of displacement or on its peripheries to assume responsibility for protection.
 An increased prioritization of security concerns over the human rights of refugees also led to a notable increase in obstacles faced by refugees and asylum-seekers to seek and enjoy protection.